kozlovski26/Final-project-in-image-processing/README.md

 10. By following the above steps you have converted EngageYa_SDK-dev.framework from device only to a universal fat framework.
 Rename it to EngageYa_SDK.framework .

 **----------------------------------------------------------------------------------------------------------------------**

-- Open the Products folder.
-- Right Click on the **EngageYa_SDK.framework** -> show in finder to get the path of the framework.

 **Inside of the project that you want to implement EngageYa SDK:**